 - Never refuel the vehicle near open flames or burning cigarettes, and always switch off the engine first.
 Be careful that no fuel is spilt, especially on hot vehicle components.
-Clean up spilt fuel immediately. - Fuel in the fuel tank expands when warm and can escape if the tank is overfilled.
-See the notes on refueling.
+Clean up spilt fuel immediately. - The fuel in the fuel tank expands when warm and may emerge if overfilled.
+Follow the instructions on refueling.

-Avoid contact of the fuel with skin, eyes and clothing.
-Do not inhale fuel vapors.
-If fuel gets into your eyes, rinse immediately with water and contact a doctor.
-Wash affected skin areas immediately with soap and water.
-If fuel is swallowed, contact a doctor immediately.
-Change clothing that has come into contact with fuel.
+Fuel must not come into contact with the skin, eyes, or clothing.
+Do not breathe in the fuel vapors.
+If contact occurs with the eyes, rinse with water immediately and contact a physician.
+Immediately clean contaminated areas on the skin with soap and water.
+If fuel is swallowed, contact a physician immediately.
+Change clothing that is contaminated with fuel.